-Fourth Estate building secure encrypted messenger app
+Fourth Estate is building a secure encrypted messenger app

 Secure Real-Time Messaging for 21st Century News Organizations